rbowen/presentations/apache_way/slides.md

 ![Group](images/httpd_group_feather_2015_2.jpg)

-Note: But the methodology stays the same
+???
+But the methodology stays the same

 ---